1 year bareroot plant guarantee

 What Are the Different Types of Cosmos?

-Three species are commonly grown in UK gardens, but they are very different plants.
+Three species are grown in UK gardens, one very widely and the other two less so.
+They are very different plants.

 Garden Cosmos (Cosmos bipinnatus) is the one most people mean when they say "Cosmos."
-It's a half-hardy annual, growing anywhere from 60cm (compact types like the Sonata series and Xanthos) to well over a metre for standard varieties such as Sensation Purity and Apricotta.
+Also called Cosmea or Mexican Aster, it's a half-hardy annual, growing anywhere from 50cm (compact types like the Sonata series and Xanthos) to well over a metre for standard varieties such as Sensation Purity and Apricotta.
 Flowers come in whites, pinks, crimsons, apricots, and bicolours.
-Some varieties produce single daisy-like flowers; others are fully double or have fluted, shell-shaped petals.
-All are excellent for cutting.
+You won't find a blue.
+The range of flower types varies from simple daisy-like flowers through fully double to some with fluted, shell-shaped petals.
+What they have in common is they are excellent for cutting.

-Chocolate Cosmos (Cosmos atrosanguineus) is not an annual at all — it's a tender perennial grown from tubers, more closely related to a dahlia than to the garden Cosmos in this guide.
+Chocolate Cosmos (Cosmos atrosanguineus) is not an annual at all.
+This is a tender perennial grown from tubers, more closely related to a dahlia than to the garden Cosmos in this guide.
 It produces small, dark maroon flowers with an unmistakable chocolate scent, but it needs winter protection and completely different cultivation.
 We won't cover it here.

-All the Cosmos varieties we sell at Ashridge are C. bipinnatus, and this guide is written for that species.
+All the Cosmos varieties we sell at Ashridge are C. bipinnatus, and this guide is specific to that species.
 The growing advice applies to all of them, whether you're planting a compact Sonata White for a pot or a tall Dazzler for the back of a border.

 Where Should I Plant Cosmos?